JustineCodes/GitHubCopilot/README.md

 - Friday the 30th of June
   - I added a filter to the user input.
 This prevents the user from using certain words when reaching out to ChatGPT.
 I am thinking this is one way that you could allow people to use ChatGPT and have a guardrails for data safety.
 Though for it to really work, the filter would need to be intelligent enough to read context.
 Like an AI filter for AI.
   - I will think on this a bit more.
+  - Look and you will find [Nightfall](https://docs.nightfall.ai/), a software built for help implement DLP into your application.
+Incoming research time.